The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Gross The difference between revenue and cost, excluding selling expenses

-Net Which is left after deducting all expenses
+Clean Which remains after deducting all expenses

 Normal Allows you to maintain your position in this market